Rajaganapathy1201/Capstone-Project/README.md

 3. How to use Plotly for interactive data visualization

-4. How to implement India maps with GeoJSON
+4. How to implement India maps(2d) with GeoJSON

 5. How to structure a beginner-friendly data project